fabulous-dev/Fabulous/docs/update.md

 In the case you want to unit test your code, even if you're using `Cmd<'msg>` inside `init` and `update`, the best way is to use of the `CmdMsg` pattern.

-This is a general pattern applicable when using Elm-like programming model.
+This is a general pattern, applicable when using an Elm-like programming model.
 It is not linked to Fabulous specifically.

 Fabulous only provides some helpers to help you achieve this with less code.